Custom Vacuum Metalizing Services

 The team at Deep Coat Industries provides professional physical vapor deposition for a variety of industries and applications.
 Read about our vacuum metalizing process below.

 What is the Vacuum Metalizing Process?

-Also known as vacuum deposition, the actual process works by heating a source metal or chemical until it vaporizes.
+Vacuum metalization is a specialized technique for coating the surface of objects with a layer of metal.
+It involves vaporizing a source material and reassembling it onto an object within a vacuum chamber.
+Also known as vacuum deposition, the process works by heating a source metal or chemical until it vaporizes.
 This can involve many different variations of heating methods such as a high-energy electron, plasma beams, or resistance heating.
 Deep Coat specializes in physical vapor deposition, using electrical resistance heating to sublimate a source metal directly into vapor.
 Our vacuum metalizing services follow these general steps.

 Deep Coat’s team of engineers have a deep level of expertise designing custom tooling elements to hold your product in place while achieving the perfect fit for it.
 Our priority here is increasing efficiency by creating a design that achieves maximum coverage.

 Deep Coat utilizes a unique plasma treatment for clearing the surface of any localized static and other microscopic debris.
 We also address larger surface irregularities through ceramic stone-tumbling machines as well as sand, bead, and glass media blasting equipment.
 If there are any foreign materials on the surface, the vaporized metals will attach to those instead of the actual surface, which could result in breakage and an ineffective coating.

 When in a vacuum environment, the boiling point for metals is lower.
 This makes it possible for the metal to sublimate and become vapor in the heating chamber.
 From here, it’s drawn in a single direction into the chamber that houses the product or item being metalized.
 We have six vacuum chambers—three quad-fire and three dual-fire, which allows for multiple shielding capabilities.